cambridgeltl/visual-med-alpaca/README.md

 ## Abstract
-[**Visual Med-Alpaca**](https://github.com/cambridgeltl/visual-med-alpaca) is an open-source, multi-modal foundation model designed specifically for the biomedical domain, built on the [LLaMa-7B](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/).
-With a few hours of instruct-tuning and plug-and-play visual modules, it was designed to perform a range of tasks, from reading radiological images and answering complex clinical questions, while being easily deployable and replicable with a single gaming GPU.
+[**Visual Med-Alpaca**](https://github.com/cambridgeltl/visual-med-alpaca) is an open-source, parameter-efficient biomedical foundation model that can be integrated with medical "visual experts" for multimodal biomedical tasks.
+This model is based on the [LLaMa-7B](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/) architecture ([Touvron et al., 2023](https://arxiv.org/abs/2302.13971)).
+By employing instruction-tuning for a few hours and incorporating plug-and-play visual modules, Visual Med-Alpaca has been designed to perform a wide array of tasks, from interpreting radiological images to answering intricate clinical queries.
+Notably, this model is easily deployable and replicable, requiring only a single gaming GPU.

 ## Demo